 Longfield Lane, Ilkeston

 Plot vacancies and renting an allotment

-There are currently no vacancies at any of our sites.
+There are limited vacancies at any of our sites.
 You may however request to go on a waiting list for a particular site.

 Pride-line : 0115 850 8383 (24 hours confidential hotline).